ijanos/sunflowers/island.md

 "But the chimp thought you should wake me up anyway, and you always roll over for the chimp, don't you?
-Because the chimp always knows best, the chimp's your *boss*, the chimp's your fucking *god*.
-Which is why I have to get out of bed to nursemaid some idiot savant who can't even answer a hail without being led by the nose."
+Because the chimp always knows best, the chimp's your *boss*, the chimp's your fucking *god.* Which is why I have to get out of bed to nursemaid some idiot savant who can't even answer a hail without being led by the nose."
 Something clicks in the back of my mind but I'm on a roll.
 "You want a *real* role model?
 You want